 Milk Bar’s brand is all about taking classic desserts and turning them on their head.
 Think soft serve ice cream infused with cereal milk, and cookies peppered with crispy cornflakes.

 The dessert brand’s logo is instantly recognizable.
 Its bright pink color and font make it look like a neon sign alerting you to irresistible treats.

-Everything about Olive Garden’s branding works together to fulfill its brand promise: “when you’re here, you’re family.”
+Olive Garden is one of the best restaurant branding examples because everything about Olive Garden’s branding works together to fulfill its brand promise: “when you’re here, you’re family.”
 Regardless of your background, a meal at Olive Garden makes you feel like you’re sharing a meal with your Italian grandma, cousins, siblings, aunts, and uncles.